sagansystems/build-harness/README.md

 ## Codefresh Integration

-CircleCI will use the `codefresh` tag of build-harness.
+Codefresh will use the `codefresh` tag of build-harness.
 Once your build-harness change is merged into master, please advance the `codefresh` tag.
 You can also temporarily tag your branch with this tag to test your changes.

-Here's a minimal example of what is needed for CircleCI.
+Here's a minimal example of what is needed for Codefresh.
 Add/merge the following to your projects `codefresh.yml` file.
 ```yaml
   deploy_master:
     title: Deploy to master